opencord/cord/docs/install_ciab.md

 ```

-### MaaS GUI
+### MAAS GUI

-You can access the MaaS (Metal-as-a-Service) GUI by pointing your browser to
+You can access the MAAS (Metal-as-a-Service) GUI by pointing your browser to
 the URL `http://<target-server>:8080/MAAS/`.
 E.g., if you are running on CloudLab,
 your `<target-server>` is the hostname of your CloudLab node.
 The username is `cord` and the auto-generated password is found in `~/cord/build/maas/passwords/maas_user.txt` on the CiaB server.
-For more information on MaaS, see [the MaaS documentation](http://maas.io/docs).
+For more information on MAAS, see [the MAAS documentation](http://maas.io/docs).

 ### XOS GUI